 PROJECT DESCRIPTION:

 DEPARTMENT CONTRACT NO.:

 FINANCIAL MANAGEMENT NO.:

-certifies that all work which originally required compliance with the Project construction plans a approved plans, a list of all deviations, along f the Public Transportation Grant Agreement, the undersigned ertification by a Professional Engineer has been completed in and specifications.
-If any deviations have been made from the with an explanation that justifies the reason to accept each also, with submittal of this certification, the Agency shall furnish by the Engineer of Record/CEI.
+In accordance with the Terms and Conditions of certifies that all work which originally required of compliance with the Project construction plans approved plans, a list of all deviations, along deviation, will be attached to this Certification.
+At the Department a set of "as-built" plans certified certification by a Professional Engineer has less and specifications.
+If any deviations have beg with an explanation that justifies the reasonal Also, with submittal of this certification, the Agreement of the certification is a submittal of this certification. been completed in een made from the on to accept each

+Ву: , P.E.

-SEAL: By:, P.E.
-Name:
+SEAL: Name:

 Date: